Let's talk Sphynx

 They can be prone to cardiac problems

 When properly bred, Sphynx cats are healthy and lead a robust life.
-The breed does, though, run the risk of hypertrophic cardiomyopathy, a cardiac condition that can be hereditary, characterized by a thickening of the walls of the heart.
+The breed does, however, run the risk of hypertrophic cardiomyopathy, a cardiac condition that can be hereditary, characterized by a thickening of the walls of the heart.
 It sounds dangerous, but can be controlled by medication if the condition arises.
 Make regular visits to your veterinarian to rule out any possibilities.

 How hairless are they?